Cyber Bullying at Work

 2. Invasion of privacyThis type of bullying involves sharing someone's private data online.
 This can be posting any personal details which can be viewed by the general public, or other colleagues at work, which you would not normally want to share.
 Clearly giving your phone number privately to one other colleague on your team will not fall under the umbrella term bullying, but for example posting your personal telephone number or home address on a site which can be viewed by all your colleagues across the whole business (including other national offices) will do.

-Dealing with Cyber Bullying at WorkWhether it's e-bullying or face-to-face, there are laws surrounding both harassment and bullying in the UK, and you can take legal action if you feel you have become the victim of a cyber bully.
+How to Deal with Cyber Bullying at WorkWhether it's e-bullying or face-to-face, there are laws surrounding both harassment and bullying in the UK, and you can take legal action if you feel you have become the victim of a cyber bully.

-Firstly, you should try to resolve the problem with the person directly if you know their identity.
+Speak the to person - Firstly, you should try to resolve the problem with the person directly if you know their identity.
 In some cases, it might be true that what you thought was offensive was not perceived as such by the sender and there has been some misunderstanding.
 In the case of invasion of privacy, it is often quite easy to 'nip this in the bud', and often your cyber bully will be extremely apologetic, not realising the problem they created, or how they made you feel.

-If the bullying persists, you should go and speak to a manager (or Union Representative if you have one) to discuss the situation and to obtain support.
+Speak to a manager - If the bullying persists, you should go and speak to a manager (or Union Representative if you have one) to discuss the situation and to obtain support.
 Often they will be able to speak to the bully about their behaviour and tell them to stop.
 Fortunately, most companies will have strict policies on the use of e-mail and the internet at work and a person can lawfully be dismissed if the company policy is ignored or abused.

 Inappropriate use of company email will often include: